 International Collaboration

 The Sri Lankan aviation industry has also collaborated with international organizations to promote sustainability.
-The International Civil Aviation Organization (ICAO) has partnered with the CAASL to develop sustainable practices in the aviation industry.
+The International Civil Aviation Organization (ICAO) has partnered with the CAASL to develop sustainable aviation practices.
 The ICAO has provided technical assistance and training to the CAASL to develop regulations and guidelines for sustainable aviation practices.

 The Sri Lankan aviation industry has also collaborated with international airlines to promote sustainable practices.
 SriLankan Airlines has partnered with other airlines to develop sustainable aviation practices and reduce their carbon footprint.
 The airline has also collaborated with global organizations such as the United Nations Development Programme (UNDP) to promote sustainable development in the aviation industry.

-In conclusion, stakeholder engagement and collaborations have played a crucial role in promoting sustainability in the Sri Lankan aviation industry.
+In conclusion, stakeholder engagement and collaborations have promoted the sustainability of the Sri Lankan aviation industry.
 The government, private sector, and international organizations have worked together to develop sustainable practices and reduce the industry’s environmental impact.

 Financial and Technological Constraints

-While the aviation industry in Sri Lanka is making strides towards sustainability, there are still significant financial and technological constraints that need to be addressed.
-The implementation of sustainable practices requires investment in new technologies, which can be expensive and may not yield immediate returns.
-This can be a challenge for airlines, especially smaller ones, who may not have the resources to invest in sustainable technologies.
+While the aviation industry in Sri Lanka is making strides towards sustainability, significant financial and technological constraints still need to be addressed.
+Implementing sustainable practices requires investment in new technologies, which can be expensive and may not yield immediate returns.
+This can be a challenge for airlines, especially smaller ones, that may not have the resources to invest in sustainable technologies.

 Furthermore, the availability of sustainable aviation fuel (SAF) is limited and expensive.
 This is due to the high cost of producing SAF, which is still in its early stages of development.
 The lack of infrastructure for SAF production and distribution also adds to the challenge.